Dear Select County and District Superintendents and Charter School Administrators:

 1) LEA Plan Requirement

 Pursuant to Section 1112 (Title 20, United States Code, Section 6312) of the Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act (ESSA), an LEA may receive a subgrant if the LEA maintains an updated Local Control and Accountability Plan (LCAP) Federal Addendum approved by the State Board of Education.
-LEAs applying for Title III subgrant funds for the first time (LEAs that did not apply for 2019–20 funding year) must complete the LCAP Federal Addendum and submit it through the CDE LCAP Federal Addendum System at https://www2.cde.ca.gov/lcapfas to receive subgrants.
+LEAs applying for Title III subgrant funds for the first time must complete the LCAP Federal Addendum and submit it through the CDE LCAP Federal Addendum System at https://www2.cde.ca.gov/lcapfas to receive subgrants.
+LEAs are required to update the LCAP Federal Addendum annually.
+LEAs are encouraged to review the LCAP Federal Addendum during the LCAP update, as ESSA funding should be considered in yearly strategic planning.
 Release of funds are also subject to federal cash management criteria and reporting as described on the CDE Federal Cash Management web page at https://www.cde.ca.gov/fg/aa/cm/.

 2) Expenditure Reporting via CARS